Looking to rent

 Private renting

-Probably the quickest route to finding a home as the demand for social housing is very high.
+Renting privately is usually the quickest way to find a home.
+This is because the demand for social housing is very high.

-If you need advice on what to look out for when viewing a property, check out Urban Jungle's checklist for renters.
+View advice on things to look for when viewing a property, on Urban Jungle's checklist for renters.

-- lettings agents: many landlords advertise their homes through letting agents and will usually charge a full month’s rent in advance and a deposit.
+You can contact lettings agents.
+Many landlords advertise their homes through letting agents and will usually charge a full month’s rent (in advance) and a deposit.
 The agent may also charge a fee.

 Right to rent